Pizzaman787/OperatingSimulator/README.md

 -Only supports input in the file that is less than 1024 characters or less -The Process class acts as a PCB
--Status currently can't show processes terminating and running, as they finish or change before status can show them
+-Status currently can't show processes terminating and running, as they finish or change before status can show them -Technically a really low chance the I/O interrupt prevents the status command